 Temperatures of more than 30 degrees can seriously affect the human organism.
-Especially in the city centre, where hot air accumulates, you should not underestimate the health risks.
-Heat spots in blazing sun should be avoided as far as possible.
+Especially in the city centre, where hot air builds up, you should not underestimate the health risks.
+Heat spots in the blazing sun should be avoided if possible.

-In addition to heat and drought, heavy rain and storms can be expected more frequently in the coming years.
+In addition to heat and drought, heavy rain and storms are also expected more frequently in the coming years.
 We have experienced this everywhere in Münsterland in recent years.
-Climate change will continue to intensify if society does not finally start to take clearly recognisable action and implement the things that were decided at the UN Climate Conference in Paris in 2015.
+Climate change will continue to intensify if society does not finally start to take clearly recognisable action and implement the things that were decided at the UN Climate Change Conference in Paris in 2015.

 Warm summer evenings are nice, but permanent heat and dryness does not agree with people, animals and plants.
 If the temperature does not drop below 20 degrees at night, you sleep less well.
 And at temperatures above 30 degrees during the day, many people get circulation problems, dizziness or headaches.
 Children and senior citizens are especially at risk.
 And we also have to think about our pets now.